 After a physical exam, your doctor will likely order a variety of diagnostic tests to get a full picture of what is happening with your heart.
 These tests may include:

 Our heart specialists treat heart failure with medication, such as beta-blockers or nitrates, or with a variety of medical and surgical procedures.
-We’ll also work with you to adopt lifestyle changes so you can better manage your condition and improve your heart health.
+We’ll also work with you to adopt lifestyle changes and develop a congestive heart failure action plan so you can better manage your condition and improve your heart health.
 While congestive heart failure is not curable, early detection and treatment can improve a patient’s life expectancy.

 Medical procedures to help your heart stay strong longer, include: